zamfi/cca-arduino-summer-2014/README.md

 - Basic circuit theory, discussion of common electronic components and circuits

 Hands-on:
+- Using the multimeter
 - Blink with Input
+- `Serial.println`
 - [Electronic Etch-a-Sketch](http://workshopweekend.net/arduino/projects/etch_a_sketch)

 Resources:
 - [Datasheet for your LED](http://www.jameco.com/Jameco/Products/ProdDS/2006730.pdf)
 - [Lecture slides](arduino-intro.pdf)

+### Thursday, June 5, 2014

+Lecture:
+- Motors
+- Programming

+Hands-on:
+- Brushed DC motors
+- Servos
+- Arc-o-matic

+#### Homework 2 (due Monday, June 9, 2014)

+- Research intersting kinetic or electromechanical systems, like the ones in the videos we saw the first day (see Monday's entry above for links to the videos).
+Find some new ones, and post 5 [here](https://github.com/zamfi/cca-arduino-summer-2014/issues/1).
+- We'll spend some time next week building a mechanism like the ones in the [mechanisms handout](machinations-mechanisms.pdf).
+Design a mechanism to build next week, and be prepared to talk about in Monday.
+Start prototyping it, using wood, cardboard, paper, whatever you have.
+Doesn't have to be completely functional.